-12. Q. Does § 527(i) change the organizational requirements for § 527 organizations?
+10. Q. Does § 527(i) change the organizational requirements for § 527 organizations?

 A. No. Section 527 does not require an organization to have formal organizational documents, such as articles of incorporation.
-Under § 1.527-2(a)(2) of the Income Tax Regulations, a political organization meets the organizational test if it is organized for the primary purpose of carrying on exempt function activities as defined in § 527.
+Under § 1.527-2(a)(2) of the Income

+Tax Regulations, a political organization meets the organizational test if it is organized for the primary purpose of carrying on exempt function activities as defined in § 527.
 The regulation specifically states that the organization need not be formally chartered or established as a corporation, trust, or association.
-For example, a separate bank account can qualify as a political organization.
+For example, a separate bank account in which political campaign funds are deposited and disbursed only for political campaign expenses can qualify as a political organization.
 See Rev. Rul.
 79-11, 1979-1 C.B.
 207.